curiosum-dev/kanta_sync_plugin/README.md

-# KantaSyncPlugin
+# KantaSync Plugin

-This plugin allows easily synchronizing translations from your dev/staging environment, directly into the production.
+This plugin for [Kanta](https://github.com/curiosum-dev/kanta) allows easily synchronizing translations from your dev/staging environment, directly into the production.

 ## Installation

-Add KantaSync to your deps list:
+Add KantaSync plugin to your deps list:
 ```elixir
 def deps do
   [